-time interval: - 1 second
+- time interval: 1 second

-altitude: - GPS
+- altitude: GPS

-altitude unit: - metre
+- altitude unit: metre

-date/time: - UTC.
+- date/time: local time

+- map configuration: WGS84/UTM.

-Pilots are recommended to set the same settings and the recording intervals in their GPS-devices To qualify as backup a competitor's logger should be set up to a time interval of 1 second.
+Pilots are recommended to set the same settings and the recording intervals in their GPS-devices To qualify as backup a competitor's logger should be set up to a time interval of 2 seconds.
 The competitors shall provide their own GPS to PC data cable for case of unusable official track log if they want to use their backup track log for the scoring.